Frequently Asked Questions

 Q: What Health and Wellness Services do you provide?

 A: Programs can be customized to include health risk assessments, nutrition, fitness, weight loss, health coaching, classes and workshops, and executive physicals.

 Q: What insurances do you accept?

 A: We accept all workers’ compensation insurances for injury and illness care.
 For employer requested services which are not billable through insurance, we accept cash, check, purchase orders, and major credit cards.

 Q: What travel medicine services do you provide?

-A: We work with the University of Utah’s International Travel Clinic to help travelers access a complete line of immunizations and travel medicines based on destination, duration of travel, activities planned and pre-existing medical conditions.
+A: We work with the University of Utah Health’s International Travel Clinic to help travelers access a complete line of immunizations and travel medicines based on destination, duration of travel, activities planned, and pre-existing medical conditions.